wfxr/csview/README.md

 ---
 #### We already have [xsv](https://github.com/BurntSushi/xsv), why not contribute to it but build a new tool?

-`xsv` is an awesome csv tookit.
+`xsv` is an awesome csv toolkit.
 It's aimed for analyzing and manipulating csv data.
 `csview` is designed for formatting and viewing.
 Their relationship is like `awk` and `column`.

 The author of `xsv` may have the similar views with me: https://github.com/BurntSushi/xsv/issues/156